 The arc welding robot is obviously the first component that comes to mind for a robotic arc welding system as it is responsible for executing the welding application.
 ABB manufacturers several general-purpose industrial robots with many capable of automating arc welding processes.
 Robots from ABB’s IRB 100, 1000, and 2000 series can be used for arc welding automation.
 ABB’s IRB 1600 is ideal for MIG automation.

-The EOAT integrated with an ABB robot for arc welding is the welding torch.
+The EOAT integrated with an ABB industrial robot arm for arc welding is the welding torch.
 The welding torch interacts directly with the metal workpieces supplying the heat to the electrode and the shielding gas if needed.
 ABB robots will be integrated with either an air-cooled or water-cooled torch, depending upon a user’s torch cooling preference.
-Torches from Fronius, Dinse, Binzel, and SKS are the most compatible with ABB robots.
+Torches from Fronius, Dinse, Binzel, and SKS are the most compatible with ABB robot manipulators.

 The power source is considered the central component of a robotic arc welding system as it supplies the electric current and can also store the shielding gas if needed.
-ABB robots are typically integrated with power sources from either Miller Electric or Fronius.
+ABB manufacturing robot arms are typically integrated with power sources from either Miller Electric or Fronius.
 For example, ABB’s 4600-20 can be integrated with the Miller Auto-Axcess-450-DI.
 The ABB 2400L integrates nicely with welders from Fronius.